anwarmamat/cmsc330_summer17_public/projects/p4a/README.md

 Ground Rules and Extra Info
 ---------------------------
 This **is** a pair project.
 You may work on this project alone or with one classmate.
+Be sure you include both your name and your partner's name in the solution that you submit.
+Each student has to submit.
+You are NOT allowed to pair with the same student for more than one project.

 In your code, you may use any non-imperative standard library functions (with the exception of printing), but the ones that will be useful to you will be found in the [`Pervasives` module][pervasives doc] and the [`List` module][list doc].
 You may choose to use imperative OCaml, but are not required to.